Make your lens shopping easier with this comparison of features, benefits, lens materials and designs.

 The purpose of anti-reflective (AR) coating is to reduce the reflection off the lenses.
 In bad cases, you can actually see the reflection of your eye in the lens.
 Similar to a scratch-resistant, AR coating is made of a very hard thin film that is layered on the lens.
 AR coating makes your eyeglass lenses nearly invisible and eliminates lens reflections that cause glare.

 Aspherics are ideal for strong prescriptions because they are flatter and thinner.
 They also provide better vision than ordinary lenses and look better because they lessen farsighted eye magnification and nearsighted eye minification.

 Bifocals and Multifocal Lenses

 Bifocals and trifocals come in many sizes and configurations.
-Here’s what you need to know to choose the right bifocal or trifocal lenses for your needs, depending on whether you sit at a computer all day, work on automobiles, play golf, etc.
+We will help you choose the right bifocal or trifocal lenses for your needs, depending on whether you sit at a computer all day, work on automobiles, play golf, etc.

 Eyeglass Lens Coating